PostHog/posthog.com/contents/blog/planning-a-company-offsite.md

 <div style="width:100%;height:0;padding-bottom:100%;position:relative;"><iframe src="https://giphy.com/embed/4xWGyVKoXqg2eVCiq9" width="100%" height="100%" style="position:absolute" frameBorder="0" class="giphy-embed" allowFullScreen></iframe></div>

 Here’s [one we made earlier](/handbook/company/offsites#how-to-plan-an-offsite-in-8-weeks---a-checklist) – feel free to use it.

 Seriously, a comprehensive checklist is a must for offsite planning.
 We made this list to help team leaders organize their small team offsites independently.
-Our three person “Plops” (that’s People & Operations) team help where possible, but with nine teams all organizing one or more meetups a year, we need people to take ownership.
+Our three person “Plops” (that’s People & Operations) team help where possible, but with nine small teams all organizing one or more meetups a year, we need people to take ownership.

 The checklist is structured as an eight-week timeline with items to check off at eight weeks, seven weeks and so on.
 It also includes post-offsite items for collecting feedback – we’ve learnt a lot about running offsites from gathering feedback on them!

 Here are some key items to highlight:

 - Centralizing flight booking is a huge headache, so don’t do it.
-We give all team members company cards for this reason – see our startup ops kit for more on this.
+We give all team members company cards for this reason – see our [startup ops kit](/blog/startup-ops-toolkit) for more on this.
 This also means you don’t have to gather up lots of sensitive info (passport numbers etc.).

 - Decide in advance who is going to record the notes from offsites sessions.
 It is really easy for post-offsite followup to fall through the cracks, which means a bunch of time and effort wasted.